HavenlyECO/pr/README.md

 The project can log recommended bets to ``bet_log.jsonl``.
 Each entry records the team, odds, predicted win probability, the implied probability from the odds, the calculated edge and the timestamp when the bet was suggested.
-When a bankroll amount is provided the recommended stake is stored as well.
+The stake is stored as a number—``0.0`` when no bankroll is supplied—so later results can be evaluated consistently.

 After the game finishes call ``update_bet_result`` from the ``bet_logger`` module to mark the bet as a win or loss.
 The function records the resulting